wsaihopfsg/vos-scripting-how-to/soln/RefCirSizeRect/RefCirSizeRect.rst

 .. include:: /shared/EmulatorComponents.rst

-Using a Reference Circle to Compute Size of Rectangles
+Use Reference Circle to Compute Size of Rectangles
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This sample demonstrates